CanoeStudioOfficial/tinkers-forging/README.md

 ![Tinker's Forging Banner Image](https://github.com/alcatrazEscapee/tinkers-forging/blob/1.12/src/main/resources/assets/banner.png?raw=true)

-A mod that adds TFC Style Forging to 1.12+
+A mod that adds TFC-style forging to Minecraft 1.12.2.

-**This mod has been discontinued.
-It will not be receiving updates or support!**
+This repository is the CanoeStudio-maintained 1.12.2 branch.
+The original upstream project was discontinued, but this branch continues development for modpack use and compatibility fixes.

-Author: AlcatrazEscapee
+Original Author: AlcatrazEscapee

+Branch Maintainer: Lonelyxiya

+Branch Development: CanoeStudio

 This mod adds basic forging to the game.
 You must first acquire a Tinker's Anvil and Hammer - the basic tools of the trade.
 Then you will need to master heating items - either in a large open Charcoal Forge or a more conservative Brick Forge.
 When you heat inputs to the right temperature, they become Workable.
 Sneak-right-click the required input stack into an anvil and hit the anvil with a hammer to forge directly.
 Anvil and welding recipes are pack-defined through CraftTweaker; JEI shows only recipes that scripts add.